-My name is Jennifer Huber (additional pen name: JA Huber) and I’m just your average forty-something-year-old gal living life solo.
+I’m just your average fifty-something-year-old gal living life solo.
 It wasn’t always that way but as life takes its twists and turns, I’ve found myself navigating this world alone.
 Rather than waiting for Mr. Right or finding a travel buddy to coordinate vacation schedules with, I’ve decided rather than giving up what I love – the adventure of travel – to embrace traveling solo.

-Over the years I have met amazing and inspiring women who each in their own way encouraged me to push my travel boundaries.
-Their empowerment has been contagious and continues to nurture my confidence when I hit the road for another adventure.
-I admit to still having uncomfortable butterflies when dining alone in a chichi restaurant or participating in an activity geared towards couples or families but I shrug off my insecurities and indulge in the moment of discovery and adventure.
+I founded SoloTravelGirl.com because I found myself traveling alone, not lonely.
+My personal experiences are meant to inspire and empower other travelers to shed their fears and travel solo.
+I admit to still having uncomfortable butterflies when dining alone in a chichi restaurant or participating in an activity geared toward couples or families, but I shrug off my insecurities and indulge in the moment of discovery and adventure.